Weighing privacy against the public interest

 A journalist’s job is to report facts and inform the public debate so that people can make educated choices.
 We are not the judge and jury regarding what is right and wrong in the communities we serve.

 Journalists have a right, and a duty, to investigate stories in the public interest, but they must not consider themselves to be beyond the law.
-They must also consider the hurt and damage that their digging may cause.
+They must also consider the hurt and damage that their digging might cause.

 This is also a delicate area, particularly in transition and post-conflict countries where what might be termed by some to be anti-social or unlawful behaviour could, in some cases, be seen by others as an important and legitimate protest against unjust regimes and systems.